-Board of Directors Meeting Date Resolutions Independent Director' Opinions and the Company's Response 02/25/2020 The 4th meeting of the 8th session Approved the change of financial and accounting officer.
+Board of Directors Meeting Date Resolutions Independent Director' Opinions and the Wieeting Bute Company's Response 02/23/2021 The 8th meeting of the 8th session Approval of the 2020 statement of the internal control system.
+Approval of the business report and financial statements for the year of 2020.
 Evaluation of independence and qualification of the CPA to be engaged by the Company.
-Approval of the 2019 statement of the internal control system.
-Approval of the business report and financial statements for the year of 2019.
-Amendment to Company's "Rules and Procedures of Board of Directors Meetings", "Audit Committee Charter", "Compensation Committee Charter", "Procedures of Directors Compensation Distribution", "Corporate Governance Practice Principles" and "Corporate Social Responsibility Practice Principles".
 No independent director had a dissenting opinion or qualified opinion to the proposal and all attending directors agree to pass the proposal.
-08/11/2020 The 6th meeting of the 8th session · Amendment to the Company's "Rules for Election of Directors", "Rules for Performance Evaluation of Board of Directors", "Rules Governing the Scope of Powers of Independent Directors", "Codes of Ethical Conduct" and "Rules Governing Financial and Business Matters Between this Corporation and its Affiliated Enterprises".
+08/03/2021 The 10th meeting of the 8th session · Amendment to the Company's internal control system.
+11/09/2021 The 11th meeting of the 8th session · Approved the change of financial officer, accounting officer and internal audit officer.